moyni77/ansible-docker-ucp/README.md

 Lifecycle management with respect to this solution refers to the maintenance and management of software and hardware of various components that make up the solution stack.
 Lifecycle management is required to keep the solution up-to date and ensure that the latest versions of the software are running to provide optimal performance, security and fix any existing defects within the product.

+In this section, we will cover lifecycle management of the different components that are used in this solution.
+The architectural diagram of the solution in Figure 31 shows the software and hardware stacks that make up the solution.

 ![Solution stack][solutionstack]
-**Figure 2.** Solution stack
+**Figure 31.** Solution stack

 ## HPE SimpliVity environment

 The HPE SimpliVity environment is made up of proprietary HPE SimpliVity software, VMware software and HPE firmware.
 There are interdependencies between the various components that need to be accounted for and are provided in the table below.
-The components in Table 14 are part of the HPE SimpliVity environment that require lifecycle management.
+The components in Table 11 are part of the HPE SimpliVity environment that require lifecycle management.

 In general, ensure that the software bits for the Arbiter and vSphere extension corresponding to an OmniStack release are used.

-**Table 14.** SimpliVity components
+**Table 11.** SimpliVity components

 <table>
   <tr>